Your Guide to Japanese Summer Festivals: What to See, Eat, and Experience

 Japanspecialist Tip: Book accommodation early.
 Opt for a hotel in the Karasuma or Shijo area for direct float access and festival vibes.

-Obon Festival – National
+Obon Festival – Japan-wide

 The Obon Festival is a time to honour ancestors and pay respects to the spirits of one's family.
 It is observed with a series of events held, typically occurring in mid-August, although the exact dates can vary depending on the region.
 This festival is deeply rooted in Japanese culture and spirituality, offering a unique glimpse into the country's rich traditions.